Ankita001812/AirBnB/README.md

 - cd front-end
 - npm install (if the node modules are not avilable)
 - npm start
+- The front-end side will start on localhost://3000 port

 ## The commands installing libaraies